Epistates/turbomcp/crates/turbomcp/examples/README.md

 When adding new examples:
 1. Follow the naming convention
 2. Include comprehensive documentation
-3. Ensure production quality (no placeholders)
+3. Ensure production quality and completeness
 4. Add to appropriate category
 5. Update this README
 6. Test with `cargo run --example <name>`